iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 18.9.2
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.

 Version 18.9.1
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).
 - Fixed Sambas not colorizing correctly in the HUD when active.